mckennapsean/dissertation/content/02-background.md

 methods are used to encourage deeper analysis and synthesis as opposed to just passively observing a lecture [@Beyer2016].
-For example, a common approach observed in most classroom settings is practical data visualization exercises, to give novices opportunities to critically analyze a data visualization or existing visualization tool and work with their peers to analyze the outcomes [@Kerren2008; @He2017].
+For example, a common approach observed in most classroom settings is practical data visualization exercises, to give students opportunities to critically analyze a data visualization or existing visualization tool and work with their peers to analyze the outcomes [@Kerren2008; @He2017].